MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, the home page setting is imported at first run, and users can choose whether to import this data manually during later browsing sessions.

 You can set this policy as a recommendation.
-This means that Google Chrome imports the home page setting on first run, but users can select or clear the **home page** option during manual import.
+This means that Microsoft Edge imports the home page setting on first run, but users can select or clear the **home page** option during manual import.

 **Note**: This policy currently manages importing from Internet Explorer (on Windows 7, 8, and 10).